jd28/rollnw/lib/nw/render/README.md

 - `PreparedModelDraw`: flat validated draw record collected from handles.
 - `PreparedModelSurfaceDraw`: smallest renderer-facing model surface command.

 `PreparedModelSurfaceDraw` is the shared frame protocol.
-It carries source kind, source indices, pass/material data, transforms, skin index, bounds, and shadow-caster state.
+It carries source indices, pass/material data, transforms, skin index, bounds, and shadow-caster state.
 The array is sorted in place by pass/material needs.

 The renderer should not infer behavior from model, texture, or node names.
-Source-specific quirks should be lowered into explicit common records or kept in a compatibility sidecar with counters.
+Source-specific quirks must be lowered into explicit common records or rejected with counted importer diagnostics.

 Object-level model, light, and icon references enter C++ through the [Visual Asset Protocol](docs/visual_asset_protocol.md).